 Light transports energy.
 For example, Earth receives huge amounts of energy per day in the form of sunlight (which is mostly infrared light); a tiny fraction of that, converted to useful forms like electrical energy, could in principle satisfy the whole energy demands on Earth.
-It is possible to directly convert light into electrical energy using photovoltaic cells; the conversion efficiency is often of the order of 20%, but can be significantly larger in some cases, e.g. with tandem cells.
+It is possible to directly convert light into electrical energy using photovoltaic cells; the conversion efficiency is often of the order of 20%, but can be substantially larger (>40%) in some cases, e.g. with tandem cells.
 Such technology has started to substantially contribute to meeting the energy demand of mankind.
 While having been very expensive initially, in recent decades it has become one of the cheapest sources of electrical energy.
 Its potential will be limited by the temporally variable availability of sunlight, but can be increased by developing energy storage facilities, improved electricity grids and the adaptation of usage patterns.

 Because light can be tightly focused to small spots, provided that it exhibits a high degree of spatial coherence, it allows one to deposit energy in highly controlled ways.
 This is particularly true for laser light, and is the fundamental basis for the potential of laser material processing.

 A further important aspect is the concentration of light energy in the time domain; intense ultrashort pulse may have enormously short pulse duration, and can thus have extremely high peak powers even if the pulse energy is quite moderate.
 This combined with the focusing to tiny spatial regions is widely exploited in laser material processing.